-Inflammation is the immune system’s protective response to injury, disease or irritation of the tissues.
+Inflammation is your body’s protective response to injury, disease or irritation of the tissues

 Acute vs. Chronic Inflammation

 Acute inflammation occurs in the short-term.
 It is responsible for getting rid of an infection, helping clean a wound, and repairing your tissue.
 Examples include cutting yourself while shaving or spraining your ankle.
 The inflammation that occurs is a healthy reaction to repair the injured tissue.
 An army of white blood cells are the first responders that ingest and dispose of the damaged cells, pathogens, or irritants that may have entered your body.

 On average, as long as you don’t re-injure yourself, an acute inflammatory response should only last a few days or weeks.
 Your body knows to trigger acute inflammation in order to get rid of things that are harming you.